mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 The problem is that **each step is a landmine** that when stepped on will cost you extra weeks or months.

-Those missteps add up, which is why many data scientists report that **it takes 9-months or longer to get a job** (after they complete their education and are fully qualified).
+Those missteps add up, which is why some data scientists report that [**it takes 2-years or longer to get a job**](https://towardsdatascience.com/what-took-me-so-long-to-land-a-data-scientist-job-c2dee99b98ca) (after they complete their education and are fully qualified).

-### That's a $75,000 cost to you
+### That's a $200,000 cost to you.

-9-months may not sound like a lot, but if we were a business, no income for 9 months equals 75% of a year's salary, which is about **a $75,000 cost** even for an entry-level data science position.
+No income for 2-years equals 2X of a year's salary, which is about **a $200,000 cost** even for an entry-level data science position.

 To make matters worse, you have rent, bills to pay, food and gas, plus inflation is driving everything up.

-So time is of the essence.
-And speed is important.
+**So time is of the essence.** Speed is important.
 And you need to avoid missteps in the process if you want to get a data science job quickly.

+### So what missteps are you making that's costing you time & money?

+The next 4 mistakes are the most common missteps in the data science hiring process.

-# 2. Don't apply in quantity (apply for quality)
+# 2. You're applying in quantity (apply for quality)

 Most people think in terms of quantity.
 But it's the opposite when you apply to jobs.